faquanly/cse15l-lab-reports2/lab2.md

   - String.format(str): the value is "1.How are you"

 **2. Part 2**
--
-[a] The path to the private key for my SSH key for logging into ieng6
+- [a] The path to the private key for my SSH key for logging into ieng6
 ![Private SSH Key](part2-image1.png)
 - Working directory: /home/linux/ieng6/cs15lfa23/cs15lfa23jz/.ssh
+- Private SSH Key:

 [b] The path to the public key for my SSH key for logging into ieng6
 ![Public SSH Key](part2-image2.png)

 - [c] A terminal interaction where you log into ieng6 without being asked for a password
 - ![Log into my ieng6 course-specific account with passwork](part2-image3.png)
--

 **3. Part 3**
 - There are many things that I've learned from the lab in week 2 and 3 that I did not know before: